department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

   - The documentation will be updated after the new medical copayment endpoint is added
 - Describe expected call patterns
   - API calls will follow standard REST request patterns, triggered when users navigate to relevant screens in the mobile app (debt overview, debt details, copayments, etc.)
+- **Are there new endpoints or services that require rate limiting or throttling?**
+- **Are there any third party integrations, and how are they vetted?**
+- **Are there any new scheduled/cron jobs?
+If so, how are their intervals and impact considered? (especially with regard to periods of higher traffic or times when Sidekiq and infrastructure is already handling a high volume of jobs?)**
+- **Is schema validation enforced (ex: using the vets-json-schema repo)?**

 ## External API changes
 - List new or modified APIs for upstream or external systems